-- Learn some good basic app design - This guide should get you started in the right place, they follow basic web development best practice.
-There is a good Firefox OS design guide at buildingfirefoxos.com
+- Learn some good basic app design - There is a good Firefox OS design guide at buildingfirefoxos.com

 - Learn how to create icons for your app - Kind of like favicon's for your website your application needs icons to be used in shortcuts and in the marketplace.
 Mozilla have a styleguide on the subject.

 - Learn how to debug your app - Wait, didn't I just say that?
 I did, but you need to again, because once the application is installed you will need to be able to do more debugging.
 There is an excellent guide here on it.